 Ph.D., Interim Seryl Kushner Dean of the College of Arts and Science

-Dr. Matthew S. Santirocco is Professor of Classics and Angelo J. Ranieri Director of Ancient Studies at New York University; he also serves as Faculty Director of NYU-Washington, DC.
+Dr. Matthew S. Santirocco is the Interim Dean of the College of Arts & Science at New York University.
+He is Professor of Classics and Angelo J. Ranieri Director of Ancient Studies; he also serves as Faculty Director of NYU-Washington, DC.
 From 2011 to 2017 he was Senior Vice Provost for Academic Affairs, and from 1994 to 2011 he served as the Seryl Kushner Dean of the College of Arts and Science at NYU.
 Before that, he was College dean at the University of Pennsylvania, and had also taught at Pittsburgh, Columbia, Emory, and Brown.

 Dr. Santirocco's scholarly interests focus on Greek and Latin literature and thought.
 He is the author or editor of several books, including Unity and Design in Horace's Odes; Latinitas: The Tradition and Teaching of Latin; and What’s New about the Old (a special issue of Daedalus on new approaches to the Greco-Roman world), as well as numerous articles.
 He is currently working on a book about the poetics of patronage in Augustan Rome.
 A past editor of the American Philological Association's monograph series, American Classical Studies, and of the journal, Classical World, he currently edits the Palgrave Macmillan monograph series, The New Antiquity.
 He also founded and directs NYU's Center for Ancient Studies, which promotes interdisciplinary and cross-cultural study of the past through conferences, student grants for international research, summer seminars for faculty from across the United States, and occasional publications.